 All Staff, clinical and academic, have their own interests and specialisms within the broad field of TCM and are happy to share their expertise with their students.
 They have continued to develop their own private practices and regularly undergo Continuing Professional Development themselves, many of them visiting and undergoing Advanced postgraduate Training in China on a yearly basis.
 They are committed to providing a conducive learning environment for their students.

 The ICTCM was founded in 1983 by the Director, Thomas J Shanahan, a native of Roosky, County Roscommon.
-With nearly 40 years of clinical practice, Professor Shanahan is one of the most qualified and experienced TCM practitioners in Europe.
+With over 40 years of clinical practice, Professor Shanahan is one of the most qualified and experienced TCM practitioners in Europe.
 In January 2004 he was appointed as a Consulting Professor of TCM with the International Department of Guangzhou University of TCM.
 He is the first Irishman to be appointed to such a post, in recognition of his years of experience in, and commitment to, TCM.

 All the Medical Qigong programmes run by the College are under the auspices of the late Professor Xia Shuangquan who was the Honorary President of the Qigong Department of the ICTCM.
 In addition to being a renowned Master of Medical Qigong he also held the post of Professor of Medical Qigong at Guangzhou University of TCM, Guangzhou, China - one of the leading TCM Universities in China.